polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 _"Rolling context"_ is a concept we've invented ourselves, and _significantly_ increases the quality of the chatbot's response.
 To understand the concept you first have to realise that AINIRO's AI chatbots are _"conversational AI chatbots"_.
 This implies it will remember previous questions, _and_ previous contexts, until it's filled up the available context window the specific model you're using is capable of dealing with (as a general rule of thumb).

 This is what allows users to for instance ask questions like _"Who's your CEO"_, for then to get an answer and continue with follow up questions such as _"Can you show me an image of him"_.
-The word _"him"_ being the subject of the conversation here, and since the LLM will be given previous questions and answers from the same conversation, the LLM will automatically associate _"him"_ with the CEO from the previous answer, and display in image of the CEO if it's got that in its context.
+The word _"him"_ being the subject of the conversation here, and since the LLM will be given previous questions and answers from the same conversation, the LLM will automatically associate _"him"_ with the CEO from the previous answer, and display an image of the CEO if it's got that in its context.

 Since every question triggers a _new context_ due to VSS search through your training snippets for each question asked, this allows us to attach multiple contexts for each question, by preserving the _previously_ used contexts for consecutive questions.
 Only when the total available context window for the LLM is exhausted, the cloudlet will start _"pruning"_ messages from the top of the conversation to avoid overflowing the LLM with too many input tokens.
 This implies that for gpt-4o for instance, we've got 128,000 tokens to use at most.
 With a 4,000 max context value for individual requests, this implies that for each question an additional 4,000 tokens are associated with the request as context, until we reach the max value of the LLM.